 An introduction for engineering students to applied vector mechanics of rigid bodies in static equilibrium.
-Students learn standard engineering techniques for the analysis of external and internal forces in structures, distributed force problems, friction, centroids, and moments of inertia.
+Students learn standard engineering approaches for the two- and three-dimensional analysis of forces and moments acting on engineering structures in equilibrium; center of gravity and centroids; distributed loadings, including dry friction and fluid statics; trusses and beams, including shear and bending moment diagrams; and area and mass moments of inertia, including application of Mohr's circle.
 (CSU/UC)